 In this complete guide to Dehydrating Meat for Long-Term Storage and Backpacking Meals, I will go over everything that you need to get started on your own food prep.

 If you’re here to create the building blocks of a protein-packed backpacking meal, HI!
 I started dehydrating for that very reason.
-It has been a wonderful journey and I always look forward to creating meals in bulk before the summer backpacking season.
+It has been a wonderful journey, and I always look forward to creating meals in bulk before the summer backpacking season.

 Selecting the Right Meat

-For backpacking meals, I tend to choose lean pork cuts, ground turkey, chicken, and lean ground beef.
+For backpacking meals, I tend to choose lean pork cuts, ground turkey, chicken, and extra lean ground beef.
 If I am making beef jerky, I’ll use a very lean cut of beef and a flavorful marinade.

 If you’re just starting out, I’d recommend practicing with canned chicken!
 It really helped me get a feel for dehydrating meat.